Environmental Awareness for Children and Youth

 - Stairway Organic Farm, which is a venue for especially many indigenous children and youth to visit to learn about sustainable farming methods.

-Any parent, grand-parent or person with a concern for the well-being of future generations should be utterly alarmed by the findings concerning the state of our planet released by scientist around the world over the past many years.
+Any person with a concern for the well-being of future generations should be utterly alarmed by the findings concerning the state of our planet released by scientist around the world over the past many years.
 It is beyond any doubt that the long term habitability of planet Earth for people and animals alike has become an issue of grave concern.
-Thousands of species of animals, along with many less fortunate people, have already felt the detrimental effects of changing weather patterns.
-Climate change, or should we take our heads out of the sand and call it climate crisis, is beyond any doubt largely caused by human activity, if we will trust an overwhelming majority of independent scientists, who have researched the issue for decades.
+Thousands of species of animals, along with many less fortunate people, have already felt the detrimental effects of changing weather patterns. /Climate change is beyond any doubt largely caused by human activity, if we will trust an overwhelming majority of independent scientists, who have researched the issue for decades.
 A logic conclusion to this would be that our hope lies in changed human behavior.

 For decades now, leaders from around the word have gathered for large international conferences to discuss and to find ways to transition our development into one that would be sustainable for us and generations to come.
 Sadly, a lot more empty rhetoric than action has come from these UN conventions that have manifested anything but a world united to responsibly face the challenges.